Female medical professionals meet to share healthcare information

 Partner

-Baker Tilly's Medicare and Medicaid cost reporting solutions
+Baker Tilly's Medicare and Medicaid reimbursement solutions

 Per federal regulations, providers that administer a high percentage of their services to low-income patients can take advantage of Medicare Disproportionate Share Hospital (DSH) adjustments.
-At Baker Tilly, we can help determine if your organization is eligible for DSH, including verifying Medicaid paid and eligibility days, supplemental security income (SSI) realignment and more.
+At Baker Tilly, we can help determine if your organization is eligible for DSH, including verifying Medicaid paid and eligible days, supplemental security income (SSI) realignment and more.
 We can also help your hospital achieve a higher level of DSH payment for 340B qualification.

 To fully capture reimbursements, hospitals must correctly file their Worksheet S-10 to determine their annual amount of uncompensated care.
 At Baker Tilly, our team will review or prepare your S-10 account logs, identify and remove any non-allowable charges, reconcile data and help identify sums that may otherwise fall through the cracks.

-Labor costs are a major expense and filing Medicare’s WI information helps ensure consistent payment structure across all campuses while recognizing that the cost of labor varies in different markets.
+Labor costs are a major hospital expense and filing Medicare’s WI information helps ensure consistent payment structure across all campuses while recognizing that the cost of labor varies in different markets.
 Baker Tilly can help hospitals with reviewing their annual WI as well as confirming that wages, benefits and contract labor are correctly identified and recorded.
 In addition, we can identify trends and potential opportunities as well as provide support to the Medicare Audit Contractor (MAC) if they have any questions during their review.

 Hospitals are subject to reduced payments under a transfer DRG if a patient is discharged and receives specific types of post-acute care.
 Baker Tilly can help hospitals examine their claims data to determine whether the post-acute care ultimately received by patients qualifies for the transfer DRG and help identify DRG underpayments on behalf of the hospital.

-For teaching hospitals, reimbursements for graduate medical education (GME) and indirect medical education (IME) can be significant.
-At Baker Tilly, we can assist you with strategies regarding your resident cap, shadow billing, the impact of bed changes on your IME reimbursements and make sure your resident fellows are properly recorded and reimbursed.
+At Baker Tilly, we can assist you with strategies regarding your resident cap, shadow billing, the impact of bed changes on your IME reimbursements, verify your resident fellows are properly recorded and reimbursed, and make sure your organization is up-to-date on all medical education regulations.

 In order to help reduce the financial burden of caring for patients, CMS has designated special statuses for certain hospitals and clinics, including: